-Pursuant to the Underwriting Agreement, we will agree to indemnify the underwriters against specified liabilities, including liabilities under the Securities Act, or to contribute to payments that the underwriters or such other indemnified parties may be required to make in respect thereof.
+Pursuant to the Underwriting Agreement, we will agree to indemnify the underwriter against specified liabilities, including liabilities under the Securities Act, or to contribute to payments that the underwriter or such other indemnified parties may be required to make in respect thereof.

-Underwriters' Warrants
+Underwriter's Warrants

-Pursuant to the Underwriting Agreement, we will agree to issue to the underwriters warrants initially exercisable for up to 3% of the aggregate number of shares of common stock sold in this offering.
+Pursuant to the Underwriting Agreement, we will agree to issue to the underwriter warrants initially exercisable for up to 3% of the aggregate number of shares of common stock sold in this offering.
 Such warrants are not included in the securities being sold in this offering.
 The shares issuable upon exercise of such warrants are identical to those offered by this prospectus.
 Such warrants will be exercisable at a per share price equal to 125% of the price per share in this offering.
-Such warrants will be exercisable at any time, and from time to time, in whole or in part, during the five-year period commencing 180 days from the effective date of this offering, which period shall not extend further than five years from such date in compliance with FINRA Rule 5110(f)(2)(G)(i).
+Such warrants will be exercisable at any time, and from time to time, in whole or in part, during the first and five-year periods commencing 180 days from the effective date of this offering, which period shall not extend further than five years from such date in compliance with FINRA Rule 5110(f)(2)(G)(i).
 Such warrants and the common stock underlying such warrants will be deemed compensation by FINRA and will therefore be subject to a 180-day lock-up pursuant to Rule 5110(g)(1) of FINRA.
-The underwriters (or permitted assignees under Rule 5100(g)(1)) will not sell, transfer, assign, pledge or hypothecate such warrants or the securities underlying such warrants, nor will they engage in any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of such warrants or the underlying securities for a period of 180 days from the date of effectiveness of the registration statement.
+The underwriter (or permitted assignees under Rule 5100(g) (1)) will not sell, transfer, assign, pledge or hypothecate such warrants or the securities underlying such warrants, nor will it engage in any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of such warrants or the underlying securities for a period of 180 days from the date of effectiveness of the registration statement.
 The exercise price and number of shares issuable upon exercise of such warrants may be adjusted in certain circumstances, including in the event of a stock distribution, extraordinary cash distribution or our recapitalization, reorganization, merger or consolidation.
-Pursuant to the Underwriting Agreement, we will agree to pay the compensation described above to the underwriters, including the warrants, the cash fee and the non-accountable expense allowance, in the event that investors introduced by the underwriters, or investors whom we referred to the underwriters, invest in a public or private equity offering